 Verb conjugation are rules for changing a verb to represent several qualities.

-In Spanish some qualities are represented in almost every verb form.
+In Spanish some qualities are represented in almost every simple verb form.
 These primary qualities include person, number, tense/aspect and mood.
-Some verb forms incorporate one or more auxiliary or modal verbs to indicate additional quailities such as explicit duration, relevant anteriority, ability, permission, obligation and prohibition.
+Some compound verb forms incorporate one or more auxiliary or modal verbs to indicate additional quailities such as explicit duration, relevant anteriority, ability, permission, obligation and prohibition.
 The sets of primary and secondary qualities represented by individual verb forms in Spanish is different from the sets in English.

 Finite verb forms